perceivelab/knowledge-discovery-course/index.md

 ## NEWS

+- Apr 08, 2022 - HW1 specs (check homework tab) have been released.
+The due date for it is April 22, 2022.
 - Apr 08, 2022 - Reminder: today we will have the practical class.
 The lesson starts at 3 pm until 6 pm.
 Do not forget to bring your own laptop.
 Room: "Aula A"
 - Apr 08, 2022 - The slides for CNN topic have been updated.
 - Mar 25, 2022 - Reminder: today we will have the practical class.
 The lesson starts at 3 pm until 6 pm.
 Do not forget to bring your own laptop.